Inflection point instability in Hartmann channel flow with variable electric conductivity: Linear stability analysis

 The typical situation at $\varkappa<\varkappa_e$ is illustrated in figure \ref{fig:growthrate}b for $\Ha=50$ and $\varkappa=0.5$.
 HLI appears at $\Rey=845500$, i.e., at $R=16910$.
 The maximum growth rate in the IPI wavenumber range remains negative until $\Rey=6050000$ ($R=121000$).
-It is also interesting to note that at such large values of $\Rey$ there appears a third growing asymmetric mode corresponding to the instability of the boundary layer near the upper wall with optimal $\alpha\approx9$.
+We note that at such large values of $\Rey$ a third growing asymmetric mode appears corresponding to the instability of the Hartmann boundary layer near the upper wall {(see figure \ref{fig:eigenmodes_k05}c,d)}.

 An example of the situation at $\varkappa>\varkappa_e$ is shown in figure \ref{fig:growthrate}c for $\Ha=50$, $\varkappa=0.7$.
 We see that IPI appears at $\Rey=17665$ ($R=353.3$), while HLI first occurs at much larger $\Rey\approx420000$ ($R=8400$).